Category Archives: Antiperfume

 Filed under Antiperfume, Flowers, Jasmine, Perfume Reviews

-Should you be in any way S+M inclined, have a gimp/torture/leather fetish, and have spent a lifetime searching for a corresponding scent, look no further.
+For those in any way S+M inclined, or have a gimp, leather, or torture fetish, and have spent a lifetime searching for a corresponding scent, look no further.

 This perfume is tar, this is rubber; your face pounded into asphalt and the apparatus waiting; for a night of complex, breathless and painful autoasphyxiation.

-I myself wouldn’t touch this if you paid me, but as a concept, from bottle to scent, and as a just about wearable anti-perfume, it is the best.
+I myself wouldn’t touch this in any circumstances, but as a concept, from bottle to scent, and as a just about wearable anti-perfume, it is the best of its type.

 Notes: town gas, vapours of bitumen, opoponax, grilled cigarettes, pyrogenics.